Friday, November 1, 2013

 Rescuing the sailboat

 "Mayday.
 Mayday.
 Mayday.
 This is the vessel Arawack.
 We require assistance."
-The firm voice repeat again, and again.
+The firm voice repeated again, and again.

-Eventually locating the US registered Arawack, the navy rescue crew struggled to put repair technicians on board the disabled yacht.
-Sliding into the deep troughs of the waves, and riding high on the swells the two boats tossed and jerked in a macabre dance while personnel from the navy boat transferred to the pleasure craft.
+Eventually locating the US-registered Arawack, the Navy rescue crew struggled to put repair technicians on board the disabled yacht.
+Sliding into the deep troughs then riding high on the swells, the two boats tossed and jerked in a macabre dance while personnel from the navy boat transferred to the pleasure craft.
 Visibility was terrible.
-The winds fierce.
-And the waves increasing in size.
+The winds were fierce.
+And the waves were increasing in size.

 Side-view of BR-103 during training sessions

-Once on board the Arawack, The navy technicians wrestled for over two hours to untangling the sails and lines from the propeller, and making other necessary repairs.
+Once on board the Arawack, the Navy technicians wrestled for over two hours to untangle the sails and lines from the propeller and make other necessary repairs.
 Then a line was secured to the Search and Rescue boat, the BR-103, and the pleasure boat began its long, uncomfortable journey to Isla Mujeres.

 Getting ready for Hurricane Rina in October 2011

 But the story does not end here.
-The very next day, the Mexican Navy Search and Rescue received a distress call from a boat that had problems with their propulsion.
+The very next day, the Mexican Navy Search and Rescue received a distress call from a boat that had problems with its propulsion.
 They also had problems with their sails.
-The two people on board the yacht - Arawack - were the same two elderly gentlemen that had been rescued the day before.
-They had sailed away to continue their adventure - only to meet with mishap once again!
+The two people aboard the yacht, Arawack, were the same two elderly gentlemen who had been rescued the day before.
+They had sailed away to continue their adventure, only to meet with mishap once again!

 ___________________

-Nicolas Huerta and his lovely wife Lupita, plus their six children have recently been transferred to Acapulco.
+Nicolas Huerta and his lovely wife, Lupita, plus their six children, have recently been transferred to Acapulco.
 He is currently the Academic Director at the Mexican Navy School of Search, Rescue, and Diving.
-Although he has always served on bases located in Mexico, Nicolas is very well traveled.
-He has been to many countries including the USA, Venezuela, Panama, Chile, Spain, Portugal, England, Finland, Russia, Germany, Denmark, Guatemala, and our home country of Canada.
+Although he has always served on bases located in Mexico, Nicolas is very well-travelled.
+He has been to many countries, including the USA, Venezuela, Panama, Chile, Spain, Portugal, England, Finland, Russia, Germany, Denmark, Guatemala, and our home country of Canada.

 They are missed by their many island friends.